-The K% denotes The security’s closing price in relation to its price range over a 14 day period.
-A k% of 80% indicates that the price closed above 80% of all the previous closing stock prices that have occurred over the past 14 days.
+The K% denotes the closing price in relation to its price range over 14 days.
+A k% of 80% indicates that the price closed above 80% of all the previous closing stock prices over the past 14 days.

 Lane described the origins of the %K and %D stochastic oscillator as follows:

 “We developed %A but found that it didn’t work.
-We went on to research and to follow 28 oscillators.
-As we progressed through the oscillators we were developing, we expressed them as percentages as well; thus: %D, %K, %R.….In the sixties, we pioneered using the computer to test our oscillators.”20
+We went on to research and followed 28 oscillators.
+As we progressed through the oscillators we were developing; we expressed them as percentages; thus: %D, %K, %R, etc. We pioneered using the computer to test our oscillators.”
+20

 George Lane believed that the Stochastics indicator is best used with other techniques and indicators such as Elliott Wave Theory, cycles, and Fibonacci retracement for the perfect timing.
 A core point of Lane’s theory is the divergence and convergence of trendlines plotted on stochastics.

-However, the credit of Stochastics Oscillator’s development doesn’t lie with George Lane alone.
+However, the credit for Stochastics Oscillator’s development doesn’t lie with George Lane alone.
 While Lane popularized the indicator, C. Ralph Dystant also had a critical role in originating it.
-During 1948, Dystant operated a school called Investment Educators, which offered courses in stock market trading.
+In 1948, Dystant operated a school called Investment Educators, which offered courses in stock market trading.
 Many believe that he introduced the Stochastic Oscillator as a part of his Elliott Waves Course.21

-In the early 1960s, P.N.
-(Pete) Haurlan developed the Haurlan Index.
-It is a technical indicator that ascertains market breadth to short, intermediate, and long-term timeframes with a set of moving averages based on the daily Advance-Decline (A-D) difference.
+In the early 1960s, PN (Pete) Haurlan developed the Haurlan Index.
+It is a technical indicator that ascertains market breadth to short, intermediate, and long-term timeframes with moving averages based on the daily Advance-Decline (A-D) difference.
 Today, only a handful of professional technical analysts use the Haurlan Index.
-However, it generated a lot of buzz when it was first introduced in the 1960s.23
+However, it generated a lot of buzz when first introduced in the 1960s.23

 P.N.
-Haurlan also introduced Exponential Moving Average or EMA to track the price patterns in the financial markets in 1960.
+Haurlan also introduced exponential moving averages to track the price patterns in the financial markets in 1960.
 Haurlan was a rocket scientist working for the Jet Propulsion Laboratory in Pasadena, California, in the early 1960s, and he borrowed the mathematical concept of EMA from his rocketry days.

 EMAs were used in designing analog tracking circuitry because of their simplistic nature.
 For calculating a 50-day simple moving average, one must track the last 50 data points, which was too cumbersome for the formative computers.
 On the other hand, while calculating the EMA, the computer only requires the current data value, the smoothing factor to be applied, and the previous EMA value.24